VissionNZ/node-xtouch/README.md

 - Streaming controls
 - Video filters?
 - If someone wants to buy me the full x-touch unit I'll integrate that?
+- Split project out
+    - node-xtouch module is a separate abstraction, with menu layers, event firing etc. Ability to use anywhere.
+    - Plugin for OBS Studio
+    - Plugin for VoiceMeeter

 ## Installation
 ### Requirements
 - Uses node-midi package, which requires at least Python 2.7.2 installed and included in the system path variable.